quicwg/base-drafts/draft-ietf-quic-transport.md

 {{zerortt-parameters}}).

-A receiver MUST NOT renege on an advertisement; that is, once a receiver advertises a stream ID via a LIMIT_UPDATE frame, it MUST NOT subsequently advertise a smaller maximum ID.
-A sender may receive LIMIT_UPDATE frames out of order; a sender MUST therefore ignore any LIMIT_UPDATE that does not increase the maximum.
+A receiver MUST NOT renege on an advertisement; that is, once a receiver advertises a stream ID via a MAX_STREAM_ID frame, it MUST NOT subsequently advertise a smaller maximum ID.
+A sender may receive MAX_STREAM_ID frames out of order; a sender MUST therefore ignore any MAX_STREAM_ID that does not increase the maximum.

 ## Sending and Receiving Data